zimssa/cordova-plugin-themeablebrowser-wkwebview/README.md

     + `imagePressed` sets image for custom button in its pressed state.
 This property references to a **native** image resource, therefore it is platform dependent.
     + `align` aligns custom button to either `left` or `right`.
 Default to `left`.
     + `event` raises an custom event with given text as event name when custom button is pressed.
 The callbacks to custom button events will receive an event object that contains the following properties: `url` is the current URL shown in browser and `index` is the index of the selected button in `customButtons`.
++ `browserProgress` is a progress bar that displays the loading status of the page.
+    + `showProgress` sets the display of the progress bar.
+Default to `No`.
+    + `progressBgColor` sets the background color of the progress bar.
+Default to `#0000FF`.
+    + `progressColor` sets the color of the progress bar.
+Default to `#808080`.
 + `backButtonCanClose` allows back button to close browser when there's no more to go back.
 Otherwise, back button will be disabled.
 + `disableAnimation` when set to true, disables browser show and close animations.
 + `fullscreen` when set to `true`, WebView will expand to the full height of the app, going under the toolbar.
 This flag combined with transparent toolbar color could allow toolbar buttons to appear floating on top of the WebView.
 (Remember, this plugin supports RGBA color format.)
 Optional.
++ `allowsBackForwardNavigationGestures` when set to true, enable swipe back / forward history.

 All properties are optional with little default values.
 If a property is not given, its corresponding UI element will not be shown.

 One thing to note is that all image resources reference to **native** resource bundle.
 So all images need to be imported to native project first.
 In case of Android, the image name will be looked up under `R.drawable`. eg. If image name is `hello_world`, `R.drawable.hello_world` will be referenced.

 You may have noticed that ThemedBrowser added an optional menu as well as custom buttons, which you can utilize to respond to some simple user actions.

+** Other properties that are valid in inappbrowser should work, but I've confirmed that some properties do not.**
+**hidespinner,beforeload,etc**

 Experimental Properties
 -----------------------